Chapter 6: Seeking Strength

 “Miss, will this really make me stronger?”

-Forget the fact that she was extremely close to him, the poses she’d been making him do these days felt so silly that his cheeks were burning with embarrassment.
+Not only were they pressed extremely close together, the poses she’d been making him do these days felt so silly that his cheeks were burning with embarrassment.

-Astra sighed as she nudged his foot a little farther forwards.
+Astra sighed as she nudged his foot a little farther inwards.
 “Yes.
 I told you this already, but it’s not that strength is impossible for you.
-It’s simply that your concept of strength is flawed.”
+It's your concept of strength that's flawed.”

 “I understand that you want to be like Aleron, but you can’t forget that there are years of experience between you both.
 In addition, Aleron’s body is fully developed, while you’re still growing.
 You can’t expect that copying his current training regime will grant you the same results.”